Classical Arabic Prose Literature and Adab

 Scope and syllabus

-The course syllabus covers a combination of the following topics:
+The module syllabus covers a combination of the following topics:

 - The emergence of development various genres of writing.

 - The rise and growth of adab compendia.

 - The language and style of the Maqama.